valentin2105/Nemo/README.md

 `Nemo` is writted in Golang and use a `kubeconfig` file to talk to Kubernetes.

 ## How-to use ?
-It can be launched on your local machine or run in a Kubernetes cluster using `ServiceAccount` and `RBAC` deployed easily with `Helm`.
+It can be launched on your local machine :

 ```
 # local